Sound of Guns: Digital Forensics of Gun Audio Samples meets Artificial Intelligence: Overall Architecture

 \textbf{Number of Epochs}.
 An epoch is defined as a single pass through the training set, i.e., 1 forward pass and 1 backward pass for all the training samples.
+A forward pass is defined as the calculation process to obtain the output values from inputs data, from the first layer to the last layers, while a backward pass is defined as the process of changing the weights (i.e., learning) by relying on an optimization algorithm (e.g., the gradient descent algorithm) from the last layer backward to the first layer.
 We empirically set as 50 the max number of epochs, since each of the subsequent epochs does not bring any benefit to our model learning. \\ \textbf{Mini-Batch Size.} Using mini-batch that consists of processing small subsets of training samples in every iteration, instead of processing them all together.
 The choice of mini-batch size (e.g., the number of training samples to process) does not affect the performance of the model in terms of accuracy, but affects the resource required during the training process.
-A larger mini-batch size requires more memory and takes more time per epoch, but allows to better optimize the vectorization (i.e., the linear transformation of a matrix into a column vector), while a smaller mini-batch size requires less memory but loses the speed-up given by vectorization.
+A larger mini-batch size requires more memory and takes more time per epoch, but allows the classifier to better optimize the vectorization (i.e., the linear transformation of a matrix into a column vector), while a smaller mini-batch size requires less memory but loses the speed-up given by vectorization.
 In our model, we set the mini-batch size to 8, to better optimize the resources of our server. \\ \textbf{Shuffle.} The ``shuffle'' option allows shuffling the order of which training samples are fed to the model, with the goal of reducing variance, thus reducing overfitting.
 Shuffling the training samples becomes crucial in case mini-batches are used, due to the need to avoid having batches containing highly correlated samples that would slow down (or, in many cases, compromise) the performance of the model.
-In our model, we shuffle the training data before each training epoch, as well as the validation data before each validation. \\ \textbf{Plot.} The ``plot'' option in Matlab provides several information to be taken into account during the training process.
+In our model, we shuffle the training data before each training epoch, as well as the validation data before each validation. \\ \textbf{Plot.} The ``plot'' option in Matlab provides several pieces of information to be taken into account during the training process.
 Information include, but are not limited to, the mini-batch training loss and accuracy, the smoothed training loss and accuracy (i.e., the result of the application of a smoothing algorithm to the training accuracy), the validation loss and accuracy, hardware resources, etc. \\ \textbf{Validation Data.} The validation data, also known as validation set, refers to a subset of samples separated from the training set, that the model will rely on to evaluate the effectiveness of its training.
 In our case, by following the 80/20 rule, the validation set is represented by 20\% of the whole dataset. \\ \textbf{Validation Frequency.} The validation frequency represents the number of iterations between evaluations of validation metrics.
 We empirically set this value to $\lfloor \frac{|training\_set|}{miniBatchSize}\rfloor$.